 Interprofessional Education

-The goal of the program is to support the development of future champions of interprofessional collaborative practice focused on improving client/patient and population outcomes.
-Through the IP Scholars Program, learners will enter a continuous cycle of discovering new interprofessional knowledge, applying the new knowledge, and synthesizing the new knowledge through integration of prior knowledge.
+The purpose of the IP Scholars Program is to broaden the pre-professional's interprofessional lens in education, scholarship, leadership and/or practice, and to support the development of future champions of interprofessional collaborative practice focused on improving client/patient and population outcomes.
+Through the IP Scholars Program, learners will enter a continuous cycle of discovering new interprofessional knowledge, applying the new knowledge, and synthesizing the new knowledge through reflection and integration.

 Nexus Summit - This is a national interprofessional annual conference where there is a specific student poster submission type.